OptiMind: Teaching LLMs to Think Like Optimization Experts: Appendix

 \subsubsection{Integral vs Fractional Variables}

 Many problems exhibit ambiguity regarding whether decision variables are integer or continuous.
 For example, a production optimization problem in IndustryOR refers to ``units of products'', while the reported ground truth corresponds to the production of fractional products.
-We resolve this by either updating the ground truth value, adding explicit clarification sentences that enforce integrality, or when both interpretations are reasonable, by providing two ground-truth answers corresponding to the integer and fractional formulations.
+We resolve this by updating the ground truth value, adding explicit clarification sentences that enforce integrality or continuity.

 \begin{descriptionbox}[Example of Integer vs. Fractional] \ttfamily A company produces product A and product B. Each unit of product A sold generates a profit of £30, while each unit of product B sold generates a profit of £10.
 The company can allocate a maximum of 40 hours per week for production.
 Producing one unit of product A requires 6 hours, while producing one unit of product B requires 3 hours.
 Market demand requires that the quantity of product B produced must be at least three times the quantity of product A. The storage space occupied by product A is four times that of product B, and a maximum of four units of product A can be stored per week.\\